 Nathan Marken (Winnie)

-Nathan is currently based in San Francisco, where he has performed the notable roles of Eddie and Eugene in the ground-breaking immersive experience The Speakeasy and the title role in Hedwig and the Angry Inch (Boxcar Theatre), Devil Boys from Beyond (Mattie van Buren) and Xanadu (Thalia) at the New Conservatory Theatre Center, The Rocky Horror Show (Brad), Le Nozze di Figaro (Bartolo) with Opera on Tap:SF, and Insignificant Others (Andrew) at Pier 39 in San Francisco.
+Nathan is currently based in San Francisco, where he has performed the notable roles of Eddie and Eugene in the ground-breaking immersive experience The Speakeasy and the title role in Hedwig and the Angry Inch produced by Boxcar Theatre, Devil Boys from Beyond (Mattie van Buren) and Xanadu (Thalia) at the New Conservatory Theatre Center, The Rocky Horror Show (Brad), Le Nozze di Figaro (Bartolo) with Opera on Tap:SF, and Insignificant Others (Andrew) at Pier 39 in San Francisco.
 He has performed with Opera on Tap:SF, Goat Hall Productions, Parlor Opera, and has been a featured soloist with Soli Deo Gloria and the Mission Dolores Basilica Choir.

 Nathan holds a Masters of Music from the San Francisco Conservatory of Music and is a graduate of the Illinois Wesleyan University School of Music.
-Nathan has currently serves on the Board of Directors of the Lesbian Gay Chorus of San Francisco.
+He is also an avid advocate of animal rights as well as bicycle and transportation access.
+Nathan currently serves on the Board of Directors of the Lesbian/Gay Chorus of San Francisco (LGCSF), volunteers with the San Francisco Bicycle Coalition, and is a past participant of Climate Ride.